stevenzhang070302/LSTM-Model-Predicting-Stocks/README.md

 The black-scholes.ipynb notebook contains the code and outputs for a simple implementation of the Mathematical Model Black Scholes.
 More implementation testing will be needed to use the Black Scholes Model on stock prediction.
 (Work in progress)

 # Project Outcome
-Below we can see some sample predictions of what our model would have predicted for a year based on AAPL's past 50 day stock price for each given day.
+Below we can see some sample predictions of what our model would have predicted for AAPL's stock price for a year based on the past 50 days of stock price.

 ![LSTM Model Prediction Graph](https://github.com/stevenzhang070302/LSTM-Model-Predicting-Stocks/blob/main/LSTM_Pred_1.png)